 More recently, however, developmental psychologist Daphne Maurer made news with research suggesting that people born with cataracts could improve their eyesight by playing a first-person shooter.

-Earlier this year Maurer, director of the Visual Development Lab at McMaster University in Ontario, revealed a study that had found just 10 hours of gaming had dramatically improved the vision of people who as babies were almost blind, and that after 40 hours they were able to read two extra lines on an eye chart.
+revealed a study that had found just 10 hours of gaming had dramatically improved the vision of people who as babies were almost blind, and that after 40 hours they were able to read two extra lines on an eye chart.

 “Well, if you stepped back and asked what might be an effective therapy for visual defects, first-person shooter games have a lot of what’s needed,” she said.
 “They require a person to monitor the whole field of vision, not just what is ahead of them.
 The player has to monitor everything, because the enemy could come from anywhere.
 The game is fast-paced.
 You can’t sit back because you will get shot dead.
 We know that the game changes neurochemicals.
 It causes an adrenaline rush.
 It also causes dopamine levels to rise in the brain.
 That potentially may make the brain more plastic.”